 The best thing to do to prepare for the home inspector licensing exam is to use a study guide and take practice exams.
 AHIT offers courses as well as an additional study guide you can purchase to prepare for the upcoming exam.
 While many schools don’t publish their outcome statistics, AHIT reports that 90% of their graduates pass the home inspection exam on the first try.

-Step 6: Join ASHI
+6. Join ASHI

-Step 7: Choose Your Career Path
+7. Choose Your Career Path

 Work for an Established Inspection Firm